-Part 1: Open Space Zoning 1: Environmental conservation (OS1)
+Part 1: Open Space Zoning 1: Environmental conservation (OS1) (items 97 - 98)

 The OS1 zoning provides for the conservation of environmental resources, although cultural heritage resources may also be included.
 Provision is made for limited, low-impact uses associated with conservation, such as environmental education, associated infrastructure and facilities for tourists and visitors with the approval of the City.